How investing in UX will save you money and time

 Let’s imagine again that a company is running a project without the involvement of UX, and the developing project requires the implementation of 20 changes.
-Assuming a developer salary of 50€ per hour, and an average of 8 hours to fix one change, the costs of changing the product amounts to a total of 8.000€.
+Assuming a developer's salary of 50€ per hour, and an average of 8 hours to fix one change, the costs of changing the product amounts to a total of 8.000€.

 The Systems Sciences Institute at IBM has reported that “the cost to fix an error found after product release was four to five times as much as one uncovered during design, and up to 100 times more than one identified in the maintenance phase.”
-If we apply a conservative factor of 4 when changes are implemented late in the process, we are talking about a total cost of 32.000€.
+If we apply a conservative factor of 4 when changes are implemented late in the process, we are talking about the total cost of 32.000€.

 Now, if we use our first premise, which says that UX reduces the time developers need to fix a product by up to 50%, we are talking about cost savings of up to 16.000€ in product development as compared to fixing changes late in the process without employing UX.

 As you can see, implementing a change later in the life cycle of the software costs exponentially more.
-Adding the research phase in the beginning, as well as testing will help reduce the development time and maximize the product’s probability of success.
+Adding the research phase at the beginning, as well as testing will help reduce the development time and maximize the product’s probability of success.

-When building companies, you constantly tap into the unknown and have to be open to arising problematics as well as new technologies and methods to evaluate.
+How we optimised UX processes for better ROI at wattx: When building companies, you constantly tap into the unknown and have to be open to arising problematics as well as new technologies and methods to evaluate.
 Assuming that an idea will work out or that the product you developed will be successful without ever talking to your target users is a gamble.
 You won’t know what to do and therefore it will be a time-intense process with a very expensive cost for failure.

-This is why at WATTx, for every single project, we employ a rigorous process that involves a substantial amount of UX resources from the start.
+This is why at wattx, for every single project, we employ a rigorous process that involves a substantial amount of UX resources from the start.
 The initial research phase can take from 3 weeks to 2 months.
 Depending on the scope of the project, the UX approach can be

 Once the broader research is done (1), the research outcomes and findings usually feed into a more focused cycle (2).
 The goal at this stage is to understand if the assumed problems in the beginning (1) are real, and, if so, to identify linked conditions and prerequisites.